Hit-and-Run Lawsuit Loans

 National statistics and fatality rates

-In 2016, there was a record-breaking 2,049 hit and run fatalities in the United States.
-The number of hit and run accidents has been increasing by 7.2% each year from 2009.
-Most of this increase has been the hit and run of pedestrians.
+In 2016, there were a record-breaking 2,049 hit-and-run fatalities in the United States.
+The number of hit-and-run accidents has been increasing by 7.2% each year since 2009.
+Most of this increase has involved pedestrian hit-and-runs.

 Why Choose Uplift